Property Investment Strategies Australia: A Complete Guide for 2026

 How Negative Gearing Reduces Your Tax Bill

 Negative gearing is one of the most widely used property investment strategies in the property market.
-It occurs when costs of owning an investment property — mortgage interest, insurance, maintenance, depreciation — exceed rental income.
+It occurs when costs of owning an investment property - mortgage interest, insurance, maintenance, depreciation - exceed rental income.
 The loss offsets your taxable income, reducing your tax bill.
+If your strategy depends on repayment flexibility, see our interest-only investment loan guide.

 Who Benefits Most

 This strategy works best for investors in higher brackets who benefit from deductions while building equity.
 You are choosing short term costs in exchange for long term value increases.
+If your strategy depends on repayment flexibility, see our interest-only investment loan guide.

 The Risk

 This strategy carries risk.
 If property values stagnate or go through downs, you are subsidising a loss-making asset.
 Ensure you can cover expenses without relying on refunds.
 Talk to a financial advisor before choosing this approach.
+If your strategy depends on repayment flexibility, see our interest-only investment loan guide.

 Buy and Hold Strategy